ralvares/ipxe/README.md

 So, I want to show you a simple way to install through ligthweight 1Mb iso image :)

-This build option enables support for VMware GuestInfo settings.s
+This build option enables support for VMware GuestInfo settings.

 # Install Instructions